vikkyomkar/terraform/webapp/env1/global/README.md

 Run `terraform apply` to create services in aws

-Now go to regional network folder to aws VPC
+Now go to regional network folder to create aws VPC